 Phillips 66’s dividend per share

-In the first quarter, Phillips 66 paid $0.8 per share on March 1.
+Phillips 66’s (PSX) dividend payments have risen in the past few years.
+In the first quarter, the company will pay a dividend of $0.8 per share on March 1.
 The dividend was announced on February 6.
-Phillips 66’s first-quarter dividend payment was 27% higher than the dividends paid in the first quarter of 2017.
+Phillips 66’s first-quarter dividend payment has risen 14% compared to the first quarter of 2018.

 Phillips 66’s dividend yield

-Phillips 66 expects the growth in shareholders’ returns to continue in 2019.
-Greg Garland, Phillips 66’s chairman and CEO, in its fourth-quarter earnings call, said, “As we look to 2019, we expect to deliver another double-digit dividend increase.
+Phillips 66 expects its shareholders’ returns to continue in 2019.
+In the company’s fourth-quarter earnings call, Greg Garland, Phillips 66’s chairman and CEO, said, “As we look to 2019, we expect to deliver another double-digit dividend increase.
 Through our ongoing share repurchase program, we continue to buy shares when they trade below intrinsic value, as demonstrated by our fourth quarter pace of repurchases.”

 Peers’ dividend yield

-Phillips 66 has the third-highest dividend yield among its US peers.
-Valero Energy (VLO) and PBF Energy (PBF) have higher dividend yields at 4.2% and 3.8%, respectively.
-Delek US Holdings (DK) and HollyFrontier (HFC) have relatively lower yields at 2.8% and 2.6%, respectively.
-Marathon Petroleum’s (MPC) dividend yield is equivalent to Phillips 66 at 3.3%
+Marathon Petroleum (MPC) has the same yield at 3.3%.
+PBF Energy (PBF) and Valero Energy (VLO) have higher dividend yields at 3.5% and 4.2%, respectively.
+HollyFrontier (HFC) and Delek US Holdings (DK) have relatively lower yields at 2.4% and 2.9%, respectively.